ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 Note the second row: `mouse-01` and `MOUSE-01` matched only because of the `StringComparer.OrdinalIgnoreCase` argument.
 Without it they would be two separate "missing" rows, which is exactly what happens in real life when two systems disagree on casing and nobody passes a comparer.

-### What the tests told us about the semantics
+### What the tests showed about the semantics

-The documentation describes the join operators but not their ordering or null behaviour.
-We wrote tests against RC1 to pin down what you can observe today:
+The documentation describes the join operators but not their ordering or null behaviour, so I wrote tests against RC1 to pin down what you can observe today.

-- **Output order.** Rows follow the outer sequence; inner elements without a match are appended at the end.
-For `outer = [1, 2, 3]` and `inner = [3, 4, 2]`, `FullJoin` yields `(1, 0), (2, 2), (3, 3), (0, 4)`.
-This is an implementation detail, not a documented guarantee.
-- **Null keys never match.** A `null` key on either side produces an unmatched row, which is consistent with SQL's `NULL = NULL` being false.
+Output order follows the outer sequence, with unmatched inner elements appended at the end: for `outer = [1, 2, 3]` and `inner = [3, 4, 2]`, `FullJoin` yields `(1, 0), (2, 2), (3, 3), (0, 4)`.
+Treat that as an implementation detail, not a guarantee.
+Null keys never match each other; a `null` key on either side produces an unmatched row, the same way `NULL = NULL` is false in SQL.

-- **Value types lose "no match".** In the example above, `(1, 0)` means "outer 1 had no partner", but `0` is also a perfectly valid inner value.
-When the element type is a struct, use nullable elements or the `resultSelector` overload where you can distinguish the two.
+Look at that `(1, 0)` again.
+It means "outer 1 had no partner", but `0` is also a perfectly valid inner value, and nothing in the tuple tells you which.
+When the element type is a struct, use nullable elements or the `resultSelector` overload so you can tell the two apart.

-- **`GroupJoin` does not return tuples.** The "What's new" page calls the new overloads "tuple-returning", and that is accurate for `Join`.
-The selector-less `GroupJoin` returns `IEnumerable<IGrouping<TOuter, TInner>>`: the outer element is the `Key`, and the group holds the matching inner elements.
+One more surprise: the selector-less `GroupJoin` does not return tuples.
+The "What's new" page calls the new overloads "tuple-returning", which is true for `Join`, but `GroupJoin` returns `IEnumerable<IGrouping<TOuter, TInner>>` with the outer element as the `Key` and the matching inner elements as the group.

 ```csharp
 var grouped = customers